sravani-jakkula/GDP-Project/README2.md

 we have couple ideas and eventually we finalized ***Inventory maintanance***

+#### Inventory maintanance
 Project All about the inventory maintanance , it means helps companies identify which and ***how much stock*** to order at what time
 The practice identifies and responds to trends to ensure there's always enough stock to fulfill customer orders and proper warning of a shortage

+#### Project abstract
+Maintaining the records for a particular asset information which includes its type, department it belongs to, user assigned and its history, due date on it.
+Department is the owner of the asset and admin is responsible regarding asset allocation.

 My role is all about Database.
 Database is nothing but An organized collection of structured information, The database management system is usually responsible for managing databases.